usgs/geomag-algorithms/docs/XYZ.md

 Note: In the algorithm, all channels are uppercase.
 We use context (ie obs vs. mag), to differentiate between h,e and HD.
 This mirrors the various data formats, (ie IAGA2002, etc).

+## Math and theory

+In the algorithm we use the atan2 function to handle the noted problem of infinity in atan() calls.

 ## Declination Angular Units